palaiole13/TwitterData_WebApp/README.md

 - templates/ : all HTML forms used in the app (page layout, registration, log in, results page, myData page)

 ## Twitter API:
-To run the app, the user must gain access to the Twitter API ([here's how](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)).
+To run the app, you must gain access to the Twitter API ([here's how](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)).

-Create a file called 'config.py' (or whatever suits you) inside the app folder and store the following values:
+Then, you should create a file called 'config.py' (or whatever suits you) inside the app folder and store the API keys and tokens:

 ```
 API_key_public          = "Your_API_key_public"